frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 This will create a migration file for your User model with all the predefined fields that ship with Devise.
 You can view all of these attributes by going to `db/migrate/20160215180931_devise_create_users.rb` (your file will have different numbers).

-Before you run `rake db:migrate` you’ll need to create a new table to add two more attributes to the User model so you’ll be able to create User instances from data returned to you from Facebook.
+Before you run `rake db:migrate` you’ll need to create a new table to add two more attributes to the User model so you’ll be able to create user instances from data returned to you from Facebook.

 `rails g migration AddOmniauthToUsers provider:string uid:string`